PatilRohan1/Coffee-sales-dashboard_excel/README.md

 1)How do sales vary by day of the week and hour of the day?

-Are there any peak times for sales activity?
+2)Are there any peak times for sales activity?

-What is the total sales revenue for each month?
+3)What is the total sales revenue for each month?

-How do sales vary across different store locations?
+4)How do sales vary across different store locations?

-what is the average price/order per person
+5)what is the average price/order
+per person

-Which products are the best-
-selling in terms of quantity and revenue?
+6)Which products are the best- selling in terms of quantity and revenue?

-How do sales vary by product
-category and type?
+7)How do sales vary by product category and type?

 Made an Intractive coffe sales dashboard using excel